-Best for Partying: Thousands of college students gather on the Arizona side of Lake Havasu each spring for time-honored rituals like nearly running aground, naked waterskiing, and around-the-clock boat parties.
-(No, it’s not legal to dive off London Bridge.)
-There are plenty of places to party onshore too, whatever the season — nightclubs, bars, restaurants, lake-view hotel rooms, and the patio of the swanky Heat Hotel.
+Best for Partying: Thousands of college students gather on the Arizona side of Lake Havasu each spring for around-the-clock boat parties.
+There are plenty of places to party onshore too, whatever the season — nightclubs, bars, restaurants, lake-view hotel rooms, and the patio of Heat Hotel.

 Moosehead Lake, Maine